 The Importance of Trees & Friendship

-This weekend I got to see my best friend and a couple of random Redwood trees inconspicuously planted in a park in Yorba Linda.
+This weekend, I got to see my best friend and a couple of random Redwood trees inconspicuously planted in a park in Yorba Linda.
 These are two of my very favorite things in the world.
 In fact, I got married in front of BOTH of them because I like them so damn much!
-My best friend, Denise Luce, is a photographer and you should definitely check her out!
+My best friend, Denise Luce, is a photographer, and you should definitely check her out!

 Anyway, please enjoy my photos of the Redwoods in Yorba Linda